raelgc/scudcloud/README.md

 ## 1. Default domain

-You can change the default domain editing or just deleting `~/.config/scudcloud/scudcloud.cfg`.
+You can change the default domain editing or just deleting the config file:

+    ~/.config/scudcloud/scudcloud.cfg

 ## 2. Where is the package for my distro?